cryptoeconomicslab/ovm-plasma-chamber-spec/core-spec/index.md

 ## Wallet

 Wallet's responsibility is end-users' private key management.
-Wallet provides a specific way to manage private keys depending upon connected mainchain.
+Wallet provides a specific way to manage private keys depending on the connected mainchain.

 ### Wallet Class